swedenconnect/technical-framework/03 - Registry for Identifiers.md

 identification and electronic signature requires various types of identifiers to represent objects in protocols and data structures.

-This document defines the structure for identifiers assigned by the Swedish eID Framework and provides a registry for assigned identifiers.
+This document defines the structure for identifiers assigned by the Sweden Connect Framework and provides a registry for assigned identifiers.

 The following types of identifiers are assigned in this document: